-Nigerian police, Shi'ite group clash in capital, at least one dead
+Nigerian police, Shi'ite group clash in capital, at least two dead

 Zakzaky has been held in detention since December 2015, when the army killed roughly 350 of his followers at his compound and a nearby mosque and burial ground in northern Kaduna state.

-He faces trial on charges of murder, culpable homicide, unlawful assembly, disruption of public peace and other offences following the 2015 violence.
+Zakzaky faces trial on charges of murder, culpable homicide, unlawful assembly, disruption of public peace and other offences following the 2015 violence.
 He has pleaded not guilty.

 Buhari, a former military ruler, began a second four-year term in May after winning re-election in February following a campaign in which he vowed to improve security nationwide.
 He has repeated that pledge in the last few days.